barrycarter/bcapps/README-projects.txt

 are all issues, since mountains are much taller than buildings (in general).

+Inspired by https://astronomy.stackexchange.com/questions/33902/can-i-use-the-tokyo-skytree-as-clock (using Tokyo Skytree as a clock)

 List of tall buildings: https://en.wikipedia.org/wiki/List_of_tallest_towers and https://en.wikipedia.org/wiki/List_of_tallest_buildings

 ====================================================================